ZNA primers and probes

 - 5´ZNA modified dual labeled probes, introducing 5´reporters like FAM, Fluo, JOE, ROX, TAMRA, etc (see table below)

-With appropriate design, ZNA probes are not degraded during PCR allowing for higher resolution post-PCR melting curve analysis.
-Please inquire at email@example.com and we will prepare a design for you!
+With appropriate design, ZNA probes can be used for high resolution post-PCR melting curve analysis (HRM).
+Please inquire at firstname.lastname@example.org and we will prepare a design for you!